GunnarGriese/gunnargriese.github.io/_posts/2024-11-13-gtm-server-side-use-cases.md

 To say it more bluntly, if you and your team have decided to pursue the sGTM route, having the above in place should be simply the first step of a longer journey during which you'll reap the benefits of your efforts.

+## From Implementation to Innovation

+The real cost isn't in choosing between client-side and server-side implementations; it's in not fully utilizing the server-side capabilities you've already deployed.
+Companies with mature server-side implementations are seeing:

+* 20-30% improved marketing budget efficiency through real-time value-based bidding
+* AI-powered personalization driving measurable increases in customer engagement
+* Enhanced audience targeting through secure integration of first-party data

+Consider this: Your server-side infrastructure is already in place.
+The marginal cost of implementing advanced use cases is probably minimal compared to your initial investment, yet the potential returns are substantial.
+While basic server-side tagging is becoming commonplace, sophisticated implementations that truly leverage its capabilities remain a differentiator.

-Throughout this journey, I recommend coming back to the below question every now and then:
+Throughout this process of climbing up the majurity curve, I recommend coming back to the below question every now and then:
-> "Are we leveraging the full potential of GTM Server-Side?"

-Let's find out the answer to this question in this blog post by gaining a basic understanding of sGTM, applying it to common challenges in digital marketing, and thereby arriving at use cases that help you create value for your business.
+> "Are we leaving money lying on the floor by not acting fast enough on the data we're already collecting?"

 ## What is GTM Server-Side?